josesk1975/Jellyfin-Linux-Permissions/README.md

 # Jellyfin-Linux-Permissions
 LINUX - Ultimate and Definitive Guide for Jellyfin Permissions --- hopefully....

-Hopefully this a definitive guide for Linux and Jellyfin Server permissions.
+Hopefully this is a definitive guide for Linux and Jellyfin Server permissions.

 Don't forget to check out [Jellyfin-Inhibit-Sleep](https://github.com/Kwakers01/Jellyfin-Inhibit-Sleep).